What Moms Need Most. Part III: Moms Need to Feel Good in their Skin

 That was me…

-From the beginning of high school until my early thirties I was obsessed with food, exercise, and my weight.
-I coped with this (and furthered the problem) by alternately between: yo-yo dieting, working out excessively, trying to “just accept myself as I was”, and torturing myself by over-thinking every single thing I ate.
+From the beginning of high school until my early thirties, I was obsessed with food, exercise, and my weight.
+I coped with this (and furthered the problem) by alternating between: yo-yo dieting, working out excessively, trying to “just accept myself as I was”, and torturing myself by over-thinking every single thing I ate.
 Or wanted to eat.
-Or what other people were eating.
+Or what other people were eating…

 You get the point.

 After my 2nd son was born, I finally determined to find a new way to live.
 I did not want to miss another happy moment of motherhood because I was preoccupied with my own issues.
-I dug deep and prayed hard and got brave enough to approach food, exercise, and my weight in a completely new way.
+I dug deep, prayed hard, and got brave enough to approach food, exercise, and my weight in a completely new way.
 My prayers were answered.
-The changes I made altered the course of my life. (that might sound dramatic, but it’s true.)
+The changes I made altered the course of my life.
+(That might sound dramatic, but it’s true.)
 I became free in my thinking and landed naturally at my ideal weight!!
-I had two more babies and the experience was a world of difference from before.
+I had two more babies, and the experience was a world of difference from before.

-It’s been over 17 years since that time, and I am still healthy, happy, and free.
-And so very grateful.
+It’s been over 23 years since that time, and I am still healthy, happy, and free.
+And I am still so very grateful!

-**I have written several blog posts about the steps I took which I am linking to at the bottom of this post.
+**I have written several blog posts about the steps I took, and I’ll link to a couple of them at the bottom of this post.
 I really hope you can take the time to check them out.

 The really, really good news is that a whole lot of other women have now read my book and also found freedom.
 Like: They quit dieting years ago and still today celebrate a body and lifestyle they love.
 DIET FREE.